 Everion used in activity monitoring of hospitalized patients

-PD Dr. Jens Eckstein, CMIO at Basel University Hospital, and his team are driving successfully digitalisation within their organisation and they also have a passion for wearable technology.
+PD Dr. Jens Eckstein, CMIO at Basel University Hospital, and his team are driving digitalisation within their organisation and have a passion for wearable technology.
 Not surprising that they decided to deploy the Everion at the University Hospital and use it for their research.

 We are looking forward to the study results and further cooperation with the team!

 In case you would like to learn more about PD Dr. Eckstein's activity, he will be speaking at the ESC congress in Munich.
 Visit the e-Cardiology and Digital Health session on Monday, the 27th of August 2018.

 This is just one example of many innovative research projects where the Everion is being used.
 With its 22 parameters and features measured every second, it is the ideal platform to develop meaningful algorithms for a number of use cases in the healthcare and safety-critical space.